sumitkhatritamu/sumitkhatritamu.github.io/Scratch_Color_and_Gloss.md

-A polymer sample's overall scratch performance involves a combination of scratch deformation resistance and visibility to the human eye.
-The effects of surface texture, optical properties like color and gloss, and the impact of lighting and viewing angles are often limited to costly experimental observations.

-Experimentally addressing scratch visibility has been effectively done through various standardized methods.
-One commonly used method involves an enclosed chamber (black box) with a light source having rotational freedom around a platform for the scratched sample.
-A top-fixed digital camera serves as the viewing device, while psychophysical tests can be concurrently conducted by trained individuals standing at a prescribed distance and observing the scratched surface at different orientations of the light source relative to the scratched sample.
-This setup offers comprehensive coverage of lighting orientation and viewing angles along one axis.
+The effects of optical & surface properties like color and gloss (correlated to surface roughness), and the impact of lighting and viewing angles on scratch visibiliy have been studied experimentally.
+By ultilizing the virtual scratch visiblity analysis cycle, all these factors can be studied parameterically.
+Here I have presented some results of a study done on polycarbonate samples with 5 colors and 2 gloss levels supplied by SABIC Innovative Plastics.
+The study entails the experimental scratch characterization and virtual replication of the same; essentially creating the digital twin for surface scratch.
 <br> <br>
 ## Methodology
 <br> <br>